-The TLV320DAC3100-Q1 is a low-power, highly-integrated, high-performance stereo-audio DAC with 24-bit stereo playback and digital audio processing blocks.
+The TLV320DAC3100 device is a low-power, highly integrated, high-performance stereo audio DAC with 24-bit stereo playback and digital audio processing blocks.

 The device integrates headphone drivers and speaker drivers.
-The mono speaker driver drives loads down to 4 $\Omega$ .
-The TLV320DAC3100-Q1 has a suite of built-in processing blocks for digital audio processing.
-The digital audio data format is programmable to work with popular audio standard protocols (IS, left and right-justified) in master, slave, DSP, and TDM modes.
-Bass boost, treble, or EQ is supported by the programmable digital signal-processing block.
-An on-chip PLL provides the high-speed clock required by the digital signal-processing block.
-The volume level is controlled either by pin control or by register control.
-The audio functions are controlled using the IC serial bus.
+The mono speaker driver can drive loads down to 4 Ω .
+The TLV320DAC3100 device has a suite of built-in processing blocks for digital audio processing.
+The digital audio data format is programmable to work with popular audio standard protocols (I2S, left/right-justified) in master, slave, DSP, and TDM modes.
+Bass boost, treble, or EQ can be supported by the programmable digital signal-processing block.
+An on-chip PLL provides the high-speed clock needed by the digital signal-processing block.
+The volume level can be controlled either by pin control or by register control.
+The audio functions are controlled using the I2C serial bus.

-The TLV320DAC3100-Q1 has a programmable digital sine-wave generator and is available in a 32-pin QFN package.
+The TLV320DAC3100 device has a programmable digital sine-wave generator and is available in a 32-pin VQFN package.